mbenetti/CRISP-DM-Rossmann/README.md

 ***
 ## Option 2: Download docket image with Jupyter, the notebook and the data.
 The image contain a Jupyter notebook base image with the libraries and the data to run the jupyter notebook.
-The size of the docker images is 625 MB
+The size of the base docker images is 625 MB, after the installation of all libraries necesary to run the analysis the final size is 2.8 GB.

 Download the image: